 Making sure that commercial properties are let and managed in an environmentally sustainable way is increasingly in focus.
 Landlords and tenants are keen to make sure they use green leases.
 Model form green lease clauses have been published by the Better Buildings Partnership and are widely available.
+Michelmores have produced template green leases which we use when acting for commercial landlords and please do get in contact if you require any assistance in this regard.
 Some top tips to consider when looking at this subject are as follows:

 - Co-operation obligation.
 Will the landlord and tenant agree to sign up to a shared aim?
 Typically to improve the environmental performance of the premises or building in a stated way.
 Actual co-operation is often as important as the black letters of the lease obligations.